thesofakillers/ir1-labs/hw2/ANS.md

 would be that $r_i(y) \in \{0..5\}$.
 This however would not change the IPS formula as expressed above.

-It can be noted that when user feedback is graded, this is feedback is typically much more explicit/direct (e.g. movie reviews).
+It can be noted that when user feedback is graded, this feedback is typically much more explicit/direct (e.g. movie reviews).
 This could simplify propensity estimation greatly.